Estimation of the MTOV precision for ET, CE, and NEMO from the post-merger of BNS coalescences: Neutron Star Mass Limit

 whose value at $z=0$ is in the range of $R_0=(7.6-250)\;\mathrm{Gpc^{-3}yr^{-1}}$.
 By integrating in one year and in a comoving volume $V_c=(4\pi/3) d_{\mathrm{m}}^{3}$, defined by the maximum distance, we obtain the number of detections $N$.

 The results for the maximum distance are shown in Table~\ref{tab:dmax_snr}.
-We observe that the highest $d_m$ values come from the highest SNR for the three detectors: $[0.097, 0.166, 0.130]\;\rm{Gpc}$.
+We observe that the highest $d_m$ values come from the highest SNR for the three detectors: $[4.3\pm2.3, 7.7\pm4.1, 6.4\pm3.4]\;\rm{10^{-2}~Gpc}$.

 In table~\ref{tab:dN_detections} we summarize the results for the yearly number of detections.
-Here, we find that the most optimistic number of detections occurs when CE has the highest SNR, giving $N$: 2.5 (mean merger rate $R_0=129\;\mathrm{Gpc^{-3}yr^{-1}}$) and 4.8 (maximum merger rate $R_0=250\;\mathrm{Gpc^{-3}yr^{-1}}$).
+Here, we find that the most optimistic number of detections occurs when CE has the highest SNR, giving $N$: $0.47\pm0.76$ (maximum merger rate $R_0=250\;\mathrm{Gpc^{-3}yr^{-1}}$).

 Consequently, we estimate the uncertainty in the maximum neutron-star mass, $M_{\rm{TOV}}$, that future detectors could achieve from BNS post-merger signals using the empirical relation